This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 What gets expensive are the cost of safaris, game viewing, and other adventure activities.

 You must travel to Africa with a plan of exactly what parks you want to visit, what activities you want to do, and what your daily budget should be, in order to save money for those big ticket items.

 You can blow your budget really quickly, so careful decisions must be made.
 You will have to give up luxury in some areas in order to be able to do more of the things Africa is famous for.

 We spent approximately $7,000 over 5 months.
 This included the very expensive gorilla trekking in Uganda, white water rafting the Nile, and safaris in the Masai Mara, Kruger National Park, Addo Elephant Park, and Etosha National Park.

 Want to know how we reduced our backpacking Africa costs?
 We camped almost the whole way.

 All you need is a lightweight tent, a sleeping mat, and a sleeping bag/sheet.
 Our nightly costs ranged from $1 to $5 a night.
 You can sleep in national parks and safari destinations for around $10 – $15 per night, or you can upgrade to one of their lodges (though remember you still need to pay national park fees and permits).

 You’ll find most backpackers and hostels have areas set aside for campers, so you still get full use of the backpacker facilities, but at budget prices.

-We camped at our favourite backpackers, Mayoaka Village ,on a terraced garden at the edge of Lake Malawi for two weeks for only $1 a night.
-It is now $5 a night.
-You will now pay up to about $10 a night to camp in most African destinations.
+We camped at our favourite backpackers, Mayoka Village in Malawi,on a terraced garden at the edge of Lake Malawi for two weeks for only $1 a night.
+It is now $8 a night.

 Food choices for budget travel in Africa rarely differ from budget food choices backpacking in any country.
 It will be cheaper if you eat with the locals or cook food yourself.